What is a skills taxonomy and why does your organisation need it?

 What is a skills taxonomy?

-“A skills taxonomy is a structured list of skills defined at the organization level that identifies the capabilities of a business in a quantifiable way.”
+“A skills taxonomy is a structured list of skills defined at the organisation level that identifies the capabilities of a business in a quantifiable way.”

 Source: AIHR